Durham Churches Together

 A torchlight procession leaves the Market Square and arrives at the Cathedral for the opening of the Service at 5.30 pm.
 The Service is supported by 400 people of all ages.

-WEEK OF PRAYER FOR CHRISTIAN UNITY BREAKFAST or lunch
+WEEK OF PRAYER FOR CHRISTIAN UNITY lunch

 Grapevine